mangena-dave/SampleJavaScriptTestFramework/README.md

-Sample Data-Driven Test Framework
+#Sample Data-Driven Test Framework

 Uses data from a JSON file to test various login combinations against the Facebook landing page.
 Implemented using NodeJS as the IDE and Mocha as the test framework. webdriver-sync is used for web functions.

-Setup required:
+##Setup required

 Node.js
 - https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager